 2. Utilize Budgeting Apps

+Using apps regularly helps reinforce basic financial literacy by keeping your financial habits consistent and visible.
 Many mobile apps can help you create, monitor, and maintain a solid budget.
 Here are a few helpful apps to get you started.

 - Mint Mobile